The Baltimore Orioles (53-35) are on the road to face the Minnesota Twins (45-45) at Target Field on Sunday with the vis...

 In a shortened 2020 season due to the COVID-19 pandemic which saw every MLB franchise play 60 games compared to the traditional 162 season, the Orioles finished the season in fourth place in the American League East managing 25 wins.

-If you are a fan of the Baltimore Orioles, then you know that the only thing that matters right now is how they are expected to perform in the 2020 / 2021 season.
-Do the Baltimore Orioles have the star power to make it all the way to the playoffs in 2021?
+If you are a fan of the Baltimore Orioles, then you know that the only thing that matters right now is how they are expected to perform in the 2023 season.
+Do the Baltimore Orioles have the star power to make it all the way to the World Series in 2023?

 Still got some burning questions about the Baltimore Orioles?
 Well, we have answered some of the most common questions people have, hopefully, you will find the answer you are looking for below!